swanframe/financial-insight-generator/README.md

 transaction-level data (CSV/Excel) into:

 - Clean, validated datasets
-- Useful financial KPIs and segments
+- Financial KPIs and segment breakdowns
 - Human-readable insight reports
-- An interactive CLI “assistant”, now optionally powered by an LLM
+- An interactive CLI “assistant”, optionally powered by an LLM
-- (Optional) a vector index for similarity search over transactions
+- An optional vector index + RAG layer over your transactions

-Think of it as a small, extensible **junior financial analyst** you can run locally today and later plug into an LLM, vector database, or web UI.
+Think of it as a small, extensible **junior financial analyst** you can run locally on a modest laptop (e.g. macOS Big Sur, 4 GB RAM), with:

+- A **template-only** deterministic mode (no API keys, fully offline)
+- An **LLM-only** mode for narrative reports and chat
+- A full **LLM + RAG** mode where the LLM is grounded in actual transactions via a vector store

+---

+## Current Capabilities at a Glance

+- End-to-end **data → analytics → insights** pipeline
+- Deterministic **template reports** in English and Bahasa Indonesia
+- Optional **LLM narrative reports** (`template`, `llm`, `hybrid` modes)
+- Optional **RAG** for both reports and chat using a transaction vector index
+- Config-driven architecture (`config.yaml`) with clean separation of concerns
+- Fully working on a small, offline machine (dummy embeddings, no API key)
+- When API keys are provided:
+  - Real LLM calls (via `fig.llm_client`)
+  - Real embeddings + vector search (via `chromadb`)
+- ~45 automated tests covering config, analytics, LLM wiring, vector store, and RAG integration

 ---